Porta Via Ristorante e Bar | 21 White Bridge Rd | Belle Meade | 615.356.0001

 An aperitivo is served before a meal to stimulate the appetite without overwhelming the senses.
-The word is derived from the Latin aperire, which means “to open,” as in the palate.
+The Italian word is derived from the Latin aperire, which means “to open.”

 A low-strength bitter aperitif including both rhubarb and orange along with a wide assortment of herbs and roots.